singer-io/getting-started/SPEC.md

  - `primary_keys` **Optional**.
 A list of strings indicating which the primary key properties for this stream.
 Each item in the list must be the name of a top-level property defined in the schema.
-A value for `key_properties` must be provided, but it may be an empty list to indicate that there is no primary key.
+A value for `primary_keys` must be provided, but it may be an empty list to indicate that there is no primary key.

  - `replication_bookmark_keys` **Optional**.
 A list of strings indicating